silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 **Risks of going live on split mongo:**

+1. Performance:
-1. Performance: effect of any data migrations if done lazily.
+  1. effect of any data migrations if done lazily.
 That is, will large course migrations block user access during migration.
+  1. split creates new versions of courses for every edit.
+These new versions may significantly expand our storage requirements and may take longer to persist
 1. Non-invertability of migration: what to do if a split has a defect since migration is only from old to split?
 1. Interruption of in flight or archived courses:
    1. saved bookmarks may not work